AllizomFoxfire/opnsense-theme-dark/README.md

 # opnsense-theme-dark
 This fork is a modification to run on FreeBSD 13 and OPNSense 22.1.
-It may run on 22.7, but I have not tested it as yet.
-Enjoy!
+The Package is non-functional as yet.

 Dark theme for OPNsense, because real networking people dwell in the dark.